Rurik/Noriben/README.md

 </pre>

 Noriben is a Python-based script that works in conjunction with Sysinternals Procmon to automatically collect, analyze, and report on runtime indicators of malware.
-In a nutshell, it allows you to run your malware, hit a keypress, and get a simple text report of the sample's activities.
+In a nutshell, it allows you to run an applications, hit a keypress, and get a simple text report of the sample's activities.

 Noriben allows you to not only run malware similar to a sandbox, but to also log system-wide events while you manually run malware in ways particular to making it run.
-For example, it can listen as you run malware that requires varying command line options, or user interaction.
-Or, to watch the system as you step through malware in a debugger.
+For example, it can listen as you run an application that requires varying command line options, or user interaction.
+Or, to watch the system as you step through the application in a debugger.

+While Noriben was designed for analysis of malware, it has also been widely used to audit normal software applications.
+In 2013 it was used by the Tor Project to provide a [public audit](https://research.torproject.org/techreports/tbb-forensic-analysis-2013-06-28.pdf) of the Tor Browser Bundle

-Video of debugging a VM-checking malware and still get sandbox results (mis-clicks due to a mouse pointer that was 5 pixels off :))
+Below is a video of debugging a VM-checking malware in a way to still get sandbox results (mis-clicks due to a mouse pointer that was 5 pixels off :))

 [![Noriben running against malware checking for VM ](https://img.youtube.com/vi/kmCzAmqMeTY/0.jpg)](https://www.youtube.com/watch?v=kmCzAmqMeTY)